Childhood Cancer - More Information & Support

 Teenage Cancer Trust, UK, www.teenagecancertrust.org

-Teenage Cancer Trust is a cancer care and support charity in the UK that exists to improve the cancer experience of young people aged 13–24.
+Teenage Cancer Trust is a cancer care and support charity in the UK that exists to improve the cancer experience of young people from 13 to 24 years of age.

 Support groups in New Zealand

 CCF (Child Cancer Foundation) www.childcancer.org.nz

 CCF is a national organisation providing ongoing practical, emotional and financial help and support to children and their families experiencing cancer.
 Visit the CCF website for information about support services and for the contact details of the division nearest you.

 Cancer Society of New Zealand www.cancernz.org.nz

 The Cancer Society is the leading organisation dedicated to reducing the incidence of cancer and ensuring the best cancer care for everyone in New Zealand.